Welcome to the Derby Opportunity Area website

 Your can read more about our work in our delivery plan.

-In November 2019, the Government announced a one year extension to the Opportunity Area programme.
-In Derby, Year 4 will focus on support for and to school aged children, both in the classroom and pastoral support for the vulnerable.
-We will continue supporting phonics and KS2 English and maths to secure these improvements, supporting those schools that remain behind the curve.
-We will continue to strengthen careers links between employers and the primary sector across the city.
-We will continue to support schools at KS4 and college students resitting English and maths, where improvements have not yet been realised.
+In November 2019, the Government announced a one year extension to the Opportunity Area programme, to run to August 2021.
+A further extension to the project was announced in June 2021, to run until August 2022.
+In Derby, Year’s 4 and 5 will focus on support for and to school aged children, both in the classroom and pastoral support for the vulnerable.
+We will continue supporting phonics and KS2 English and maths to secure improvements and support those schools that remain behind the curve.
+We will continue to strengthen careers links between employers and the primary sector across the city and continue to support schools at KS4 and college students resitting English and maths, where improvements have not yet been realised.